-- Uses just 10.5W of power for the same brightness as old 36W fluro tubes, or other brand's 18W LED tubes.
+- Uses just 10.5W of power for the same brightness as old 36W fluro tubes or other 18W LED tubes.

 - Reduces energy consumption and lighting costs by over 70%.

 - Designed to operate for 50,000 hours.

 - No electrician required in most cases - install it yourself (see the guide below).

 The Philips Master LED tube fits all standard T8 light fittings that are '4 foot' (~1.2m) in length.
 This item replaces regular 36W fluoro tubes with a 10.5W LED.

-Reduce T8 Fluro Tube Energy Consumption by 70%
+Reduce T8 Fluro Tube Energy Usage by 70%

-Regular T8 fluorescent lamps consume 36 Watts of power with a further ~9 Watts lost in the magnetic ballast.
+Regular T8 fluorescent tubes consume 36 Watts of power, with a further ~9 Watts lost in the magnetic ballast.
 As a result, the total power consumption per lamp is actually around 45 Watts.

-The Philips T8 LED tube, on the other hand, consumes just 10.5 Watts in total.
-That's an energy-saving over 70%.
+The Philips LED tube light, on the other hand, consumes just 10.5 Watts in total.
+That's an energy-saving of over 70%.

 This translates into an electricity cost saving of about $37 per year for every tube upgraded.
 This example assumes 12 hours per day operation and an electricity tariff of $0.25/kWh.

 Installation Guide - 4 Foot (1200mm) LED Fluro Tube

-There are two main types of fluorescent light fittings in existing buildings:
+There are two main types of fluorescent tube light fittings in existing buildings:

 1) Magnetic ballast fittings - with starters.
 These are the most common fitting type.
 Simply replace the tube and starter (supplied), and you're done!
 Magnetic ballast fittings are identifiable by the fact they have starters present.

 Easy installation for any fitting with a starter.

 2) Electronic ballast fittings - no starters.
 Unlike the example shown above, these fittings do not have a starter.
 These units will require an electrician to 'wire out' the existing ballast.
 Lights without starters that come on instantly are generally electronic ballast.